nvpro-samples/vk_denoise_dlssrr/README.md

 * nvsdk_ngx_helpers_dlssd.h

 Beware: there are some inconsistencies when the SDK and headers refer to DLSS-RR.
-Sometimes function calls are prefixed with `_D` to refer to the DLSS_RR functions.
+Sometimes function calls are prefixed with `_D` to refer to the DLSS-RR functions.
 The functions without the prefix actually only apply to DLSS, which is the older supersampling-antialising solution.
 Sometimes the DLSS-RR feature is also referred to by just "RayReconstruction".

 The two wrapper classes don't cover all functionality DLSS-RR can offer (refer to the [*DLSS-RR Integration Guide*](https://github.com/NVIDIA/DLSS/blob/af199869c51cf2d71cc64d3db5064788ff38eb02/doc/DLSS-RR%20Integration%20Guide%20API.pdf) to learn